AckerlyXu/heima/articles/service-bus-messaging/service-bus-python-how-to-use-topics-subscriptions.md

 Subscriptions to topics are also created with the **ServiceBusService** object.
 Subscriptions are named and can have an optional filter that restricts the set of messages delivered to the subscription's virtual queue.

+> [!NOTE]
-> [AZURE.NOTE] Subscriptions are persistent and will continue to exist until either they, or the topic to which they are subscribed, are deleted.
+> Subscriptions are persistent and will continue to exist until either they, or the topic to which they are subscribed, are deleted.

 ### Create a subscription with the default (MatchAll) filter